mrkaleArduinoLib/gbj_twowire/README.md

 ## gbj_twowire()
 #### Description
 Destructor `~gbj_twowire()` just releases the two-wire bus.
-Constructor `gbj_twowire()` just creates a class instance object.
-Constructor `gbj_twowire()` creates the class instance object and sets some bus parameters.
-- Constructor parameters can be changed individually later in a sketch, if needed to change them dynamically.
+Constructor `gbj_twowire()` creates the class instance object and sets some bus parameters that are usually constant in a sketch.
+On the other hand, constructor parameters can be changed individually later in a sketch, if it is needed to change them dynamically.
 - If subclass inherited from this class does not need special constructor or destructor, that class does not need to define constructor and destructor whatsoever.

 #### Syntax
-    gbj_twowire((uint32_t clockSpeed, bool busStop);
+    gbj_twowire((uint32_t clockSpeed, bool busStop, uint8_t pinSDA, uint8_t pinSCL);

 #### Parameters
 <a id="prm_busClock"></a>